kvakvs/beam-wisdoms/docs/source/definitions.rst

     A term value, whose :ref:`primary tag <def-primary-tag>` is (``TAG_PRIMARY_BOXED=2``), contains a pointer to data on heap.

-    On the heap first word of the box always has header tag (``TAG_PRIMARY_HEADER``) in 2 least-significant bits
-    with subtag (following 4 bits) specifying what is inside the block.
+    The first word of the box always has header tag (``TAG_PRIMARY_HEADER=0``) in its 2 least-significant bits.
+Then goes the subtag (following 4 bits) which determines type of the value inside the box.
 Knowing this allows scanning heap and interpreting found data.

-    Box values are used to store larger values that will not fit into :ref:`Word <def-word>` size minus 4 bits (:ref:`immediate-1 <def-immed>`) or :ref:`Word <def-word>` size minus 6 bits
+    VM uses boxes to store larger values, which do not fit into :ref:`Word <def-word>` size minus 4 bits (:ref:`immediate-1 <def-immed>`) or :ref:`Word <def-word>` size minus 6 bits
     (for immediate-2).

     Examples of box:
     **bigint**, **float**, **fun**, **export**, heap and refcounted **binary**, external **ports** and **pids** (with host name in them).